 Original Obligor identifier: RREL4; NPEL4; LESL4; ESTL4; CRPL4; CREL2; CMRL4; CCDL4; AUTL4 New obligor identifier: RREL5; NPEL5; LESL5; ESTL5; CRPL5; CREL3; CMRL5; CCDL5; AUTL5.

-Original Collateral identifier: CREC3; CRPC3; ESTC3; NPEC3; RREC3; SESI3.
+Original Collateral identifier: CREC3; CRPC3; ESTC3; NPEC3; RREC3 ; SESI3.
 New Collateral identifier/ Collateral Identifier: CREC4; ESTC4; NPEC4; RREC4; SESI4; CRET3.

-Tenant identifier: CRET4
+Tenant identifier: CRET4 Date of first publication: 27 May 2019 Updated: 26 February 2021

-- (a) Are these identifiers meant to be collected by the originator, sponsor, and/or SSPE or generated by them? - (b) Where there are multiple obligors on a single underlying exposure, should one identifier be created for each obligor or only for the primary obligor?
+(a) Are these identifiers meant to be collected by the originator, sponsor, and/or SSPE or generated by them?

+(b) Where there are multiple obligors on a single underlying exposure, should one identifier be created for each obligor or only for the primary obligor?